π‘ About The Project¶

 We haven't tested it on Windows without Docker.

-To perform an AutoML search for your longitudinal machine learning classification task using Auto-Sklong
+To perform AutoML on your longitudinal analysis with Auto-Sklong

 LongitudinalDataset